csiro-data-school/machine-learning/_episodes/02-ml-vs-programming.md

 > ## Discussion
 >
 > Could you cast some of the challenges you face in your research as "learning" tasks?
-What would be the appropraite task, performance measure and experience?
+What would be the appropriate task, performance measure and experience?
 > Is it possible to solve the difficult examples we discussed before with a learned approach?
 >
 {: .discussion}